Best Practices For Using a Credit Card

 Get the Right Card

 The first step to best using a credit card is to get the right one.
 That can mean doing some research.
-You should consider your spending habits and priorities when it comes to rewards.
-If possible, it’s wise to avoid cards that charge annual fees or have extremely high-interest rates.
+Are you needing a card for personal spending or for your business?
+Also, you should consider your spending habits and priorities when it comes to rewards.
+When possible, it’s wise to avoid cards that charge high annual fees or have extremely high-interest rates.
+Do you want rewards points or cash back on purchases?
 Once you’ve decided on your priorities, search for cards that will work with your current situation.
-See our credit card options
+See our new credit card options for personal and business

 - You should only apply for a card once you feel fully confident that this card will suit your needs.